Iceland | 7 Ways To Dramatically Improve Your Photography

 Moving changes the relationship between foreground and background elements within the frame and, in conjunction with different focal lengths, allows you to explore perspective in unique ways.

 If things aren’t going well, move.
 To be more specific move the subject and/or move yourself.
-In environments where studio or off camera strobe (i.e., flash) lighting is being employed you have a third element to consider moving.
+In environments where studio or off camera strobe (i.e., flash) lighting is being employed you have a third element to consider moving: the light.

 These days folks talk a lot about the need to introduce story telling into their photography.
 But, with all due respect to Goldilocks, we are not, necessarily, talking about a series of images that tell a story through a linear progression.
 For example, he got up, he showered and combed his hair, ate some breakfast, ran to catch the bus, etc.

 By the way, since the notion of juxtaposition and storytelling have become so dominant in this particular post, check out the song A Day In The Life by the Beatles.

 You’ll notice how Lennon and McCartney brilliantly weave a series of unconnected narratives, linear and otherwise, into the rich soundscape of that most amazing song that, I hope, we all know and love.